Back To Search Results

 • Menses frequency, regularity, duration, the volume of flow

-• Regularity can be described as absent, regular (with a variation of +/- 2 to 7 days), or irregular (variation greater than 20 days)
+• Regularity can be described as absent, regular (with a variation of +/- 2 to 7 days), or irregular (variation >20 days)

-• The duration can be described as prolonged (greater than 8 days), normal (approximately 4 to 8 days), or shortened (less than 4 days)
+• The duration can be described as prolonged (>8 days) or normal (≤8 days)

-• Exact volume measurements are difficult to determine outside research settings; therefore, detailed questions regarding frequency of sanitary product changes during each day, passage and size of any clots, need to change sanitary products during the night, and a "flooding" sensation is important.[5]
+• Exact volume measurements are difficult to determine outside research settings; therefore, detailed questions regarding the frequency of sanitary product changes during each day, passage and size of any clots, the need to change sanitary products during the night, interfering with normal activities, and a "flooding" sensation are essential.[8]

 • Intermenstrual and postcoital bleeding